gsoules/MkDocs/digital-archive/docs/user/viewing-search-results.md

  You can click on an entry, such as the one for `Tintype`, to see its eight items as shown below.

 ![Viewing search results in a index view](viewing-search-results-9.jpg)

----

-### Good to Know

-**To preview an image** without leaving the search results, click on its thumbnail from the search results or on an item's individual page.
-Use the arrows to the left/right of the image to preview other item images in the search results.